johngarrett718/final-project/README.md

                       There wil be a total off all sales for each sales rep.

 ## Technologies
-Java
-MySQL
-HTML
-CSS
-Spring
-Thymeleaf
+Java, MySQL, HTML, CSS, Spring, Thymeleaf